edenaristo/Book-Recommender/README.md

 # Predicting the Rating of a Book Based on the User’s Age, Region, and Rating of Past Books Using Collaborative Filtering and K Nearest Neighbors

 ## SUMMARY OF THE PROJECT
 In this project, our objective is to create a recommendation system model that is able to predict what books user prefer, based on historical data.
 This model utilize user-based collaborative filtering methods, with the aim to recommend books by using patterns of user ratings.
 The effectiveness of this model hinges on the quality and comprehensiveness of the underlying datasets.
+This project has been developed as an assignment for COMP20008 - University of Melbourne.

 ---